peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EFloat ToEFloat();

 Creates a binary floating-point number from this object's value.
-Note that if the binary floating-point number contains a negative exponent, the resulting value might not be exact, in which case the resulting binary floating-point number will be an approximation of this decimal number's value.
+Note that if the binary floating-point number contains a negative exponent, the resulting value might not be exact, in which case the resulting binary floating-point number will be an approximation of this decimal number's value, using the half-even rounding mode.

 <b>Return Value:</b>